BitcoinDesign/Guide/guide/inheritance-wallet/landing-page.md

    link-url = "/guide/inheritance-wallet/introduction/"
 %}

-Before we dive into the details, we will introduce you to our main protagonists, the Jones family.
+Before we dive into the details, we will introduce you to the Jones family.
 We are also going to look at how they plan set up their family savings in general.

 </div>